PerrivandenBerg/robotics_final_2024/readme.md

  - "usbipd list" should now say "Attached".
  - Open linux and type "sudo chmod 777 /dev/video0".
 4. Make an enviroment and install requirements.
+### Robot
+1. Copy ws_server.py to the robot and run on the robot when running detect.py on the Windows PC.

 ## How to record?
 1. Have a hand gesture ready infront of your camera.